ARTICLE

 Earth Science, Geography, Human Geography, Physical Geography

 Climate is the long-term pattern of weather in a particular area.
 Weather can change from hour to hour, day to day, month to month or even from year to year.
-For periods of 30 years or more, however, distinct weather patterns occur.
-A desert might experience a rainy week, but over the long term, the region receives very little rainfall.
+Climate refers general weather patterns over 30 years or more.
+These patterns define a climate.
+A desert might experience a rainy week, but over the long term, it receives very little rainfall.
 It has a dry climate.

-Climates do change, however—they just change very slowly, over hundreds or even thousands of years.
-As climates change, organisms that live in the area must adaptrelocate, or risk going extinct.
+Climates do change.
+Natural changes happen very slowly, over hundreds or even thousands of years.
+As the climate of an area changes, the organisms that live in that area must adjust, relocate or risk dying out.

 Earth's Changing Climate

-Climatologists look for evidence of past climate change in many different places.
-Like clumsy criminals, glaciers leave many clues behind them.
-They scratch and scour rocks as they move.
-They deposit sediment known as glacial till.
-This sediment sometimes forms mounds or ridges called moraines.
-Glaciers also form elongated oval hills known as drumlins.
-All of these geographic features on land that currently has no glaciers suggest that glaciers were once there.
+Scientists who study climate look for proof of past climate change in many different places.
+Like clumsy criminals, glaciers leave behind many clues.
+They scratch and rub rocks as they move.
+They leave little bits of material behind known as "glacial till."
+This sometimes forms mounds or ridges.
+Glacier movements also form long, oval-shaped hills.
+If you see a piece of land with any of these signs, it suggests that a glacier was once there.

-A change of one or two degrees might not seem like a lot, but it was enough to cause some pretty massive effects.
-For instance, glaciers grew larger and sometimes engulfed whole mountain villages.
-Winters were longer than usual, limiting the growing seasons of crops.
-In northern Europe, people deserted farms and villages to avoid starvation.
+A change of two degrees might not seem like much, but it was enough to cause major changes.
+Glaciers grew larger and sometimes engulfed whole mountain villages.
+In some places, like Europe, winters were longer than usual, limiting the growing seasons of crops.
+This led to crop failure and starvation.
+In Africa and South and Central Asia, people faced extreme droughts.
+However, the climate remained stable in China.

 Natural Causes of Climate Change